Why Due Diligence Matters in Accounting Outsourcing

 • Availability of compliance, risk management, business continuity and disaster recovery programs.

-Knowing these pieces of information is critical as it will guide you in making the right outsourcing decisions.
+Knowing these pieces of information is critical in mitigating risks and will guide you in making the right outsourcing decisions.

 It’s essential that your outsourced service provider has the capabilities, appropriate authorisation, reliability and professionalism to handle your accounting operations for the term of the contract.

-It’s also a good practice to prepare all information you need prior to performing your due diligence.
+It’s also good practice to prepare all the information you need prior to performing your due diligence.

 Below is a sample due diligence checklist for outsourcing.
 It contains details you should include when investigating your service provider’s capabilities.